flairNLP/fundus/docs/how_to_contribute.md

 ```
 https://www.latimes.com/sitemap.xml
 ```

-The idea of the Google News sitemap is to give an overview of recent articles while a sitemap spans the entire website.

 **_NOTE:_** There is a known issue with Firefox not displaying XML properly.
 You can find a plugin to resolve this issue [here](https://addons.mozilla.org/de/firefox/addon/pretty-xml/)